pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 }
 ```

-Note that `RCON` already exists as a built-in iterator for exactly this usage.
+Note that `RconAdmin` already exists as a built-in iterator for exactly this usage.

 ### Invisible Special Iterators